Revys17/proofbench/DEV_NOTES.md

 * Larger runs take a while - a run dashboard would help with monitoring run status
 * An Elo-style ranking across models would complement the gap score — the gap score measures a generator's ability to find problems that specifically differentiate it from opponents, while Elo would measure overall relative math proving strength.
 * Use prompting to intentionally diversify the math domains that the generators operate in to check whether math capabilities are jagged across domains.
+* Do profiling to determine where time in the eval is being spent and optimize if necessary.
+My gut tells me that it's mostly spent in inference but this needs verification.